Adejumok/QuizApplication/README.md

 cd project-name
 ```

-3. Create a MySQL database and update the database connection details in the `application.properties` file.
+3. Create a Postgres database and update the database connection details in the `application.properties` file.

 4. Build the project using Maven: